Brisbane State High School: Performing arts

-There are numerous strings orchestras in the school including the River, Southbank, Merivale, Cordelia and Symphony Orchestras.
-There are also multiple bands – the Wind Ensemble, Wind Band, Concert Band, Concert Winds, Wind Orchestra, and Symphonic Band.
-In addition to these, students can participate in many chamber groups and ensembles including Percussion Ensembles 1 and 2, Stage Band, Big Band, Flute Ensembles, Clarinet Ensembles, and Brass Ensembles.
+The school's Instrumental Music programme was established in 1975 and caters for about 20% of the school population.
+There are numerous strings orchestras: Southbank, Merivale, Cordelia, Kurilpa and Symphony Orchestras.
+There are also multiple wind bands: Wind Ensemble, Concert Band, Concert Winds, Wind Orchestra, and Symphonic Band.
+In addition to these, students can participate in many chamber groups and secondary ensembles including Stage Band, Big Band, Percussion Ensembles, Flute Ensembles, Brass Ensembles.
 The Symphonic Band, Symphony Orchestra and Big Band also attend annual band camps with various workshops, sectionals and rehearsals.
-The Junior and Senior Dance Troupes are also offered.
+The school performs exceedingly well in these fields, with the Symphony Orchestra coming first in Australia in Fanfare 2005 held in Melbourne, and first in Queensland in 2007.
+In 2010, Symphony Orchestra was awarded a platinum award for the fifth year in a row at Music Fest.
+Brisbane State High School ensembles have been grand finalists in the Creative Generation Instrumental Fanfare every year since 2006, and winning the Erica Brindley Memorial Trophy in 2006, 2012, 2014 and 2022.

+The school also hosts musical productions and offers vocal ensembles, dance, and drama programs.
 In 2016, the Senior Dance Troupe won the School Troupe National Champions title at the 2016 DanceLife Unite National Finals in Sydney.
-Regular school musicals and drama nights provide the opportunity for drama students to showcase their talents.
-The school consistently performs exceedingly well in these fields, with the Symphony Orchestra coming first in Australia in Fanfare 2005 held in Melbourne, and first in Queensland in 2007.
-In 2010, this particular ensemble was awarded a platinum award for the fifth year in a row at Musicfest.
-In 2012, the Symphony Orchestra, conducted by Meg Robson, and the Symphonic Band, conducted by Brad Ruben, were two out of five state finalists in the statewide Fanfare competition.
-The Symphonic Band then went out to win the state title.
+In 2021, the Bellissima choir was a grand finalist in the Creative Generation Choral Fanfare.
+In 2022, to celebrate its centenary, the school presented Timeless—an original production—at the Queensland Performing Arts Centre.

 Debating

 Brisbane State High School has been involved in the GPS, Queensland Debating Union (QDU), and Brisbane Girls’ Debating Association competitions.
 In 2019, the Brisbane State High School Senior A team won the QDU Senior A Grand Finals, and in 2020, the Brisbane State High School Senior A team were declared runner-ups in the same competition.
 Brisbane State High School has also had success in the Brisbane Girls Debating Association competition, having won both the Grade 10 and Grade 11 divisions of the competition in 2019.
 Students from Brisbane State High School are also involved in the selection process for the Queensland State Debating Team, with members of the Senior A team regularly reaching the Top 12 Training Squad for the State Team.
-Students from Brisbane State High School have also gone on to compete in the National Schools’ Debating Championships, as part of the Queensland State Debating Team - most recently in 2020 and 2021 where the State Team came in second place at the Championships.
+Students from Brisbane State High School have also gone on to compete in the National Schools’ Debating Championships, as part of the Queensland State Debating Team – most recently in 2020 and 2021 where the State Team came in second place at the Championships.
+In 2024, the Brisbane State High School Senior A team won their first GPS Debating premiership (shared with Brisbane Grammar School).